LingAdeu/LingAdeu/README.md

 ![Header](NewHeader.png)

 ## About
-Hi, I am a junior linguist with a current interest in computational stylometry.
+Hi, I am a junior linguist with a current interest in computational stylometry, especially authorship attribution.
 As this area of interest requires a deep understanding of linguistics, statistics, and computational methods, I'm using data science and machine learning to explore my area of interest.

 Currently, I'm learning how to extract important linguistic features from text data and how to experiment machine learning models for text classification.
 I am also exploring how to apply quantitative approaches to authorship attribution.
 In addition to these two, I am working on some data science projects in business context to get myself familiar with numbers.